Game of Thrones filming locations – Northern Ireland

 Dunluce Castle (Greyjoy Residence)

 Past Bushmills, a few kilometres from the Giant’s Causeway, the ruins of a castle defy the ocean from a seemingly fragile rocky watchtower.
 We are in the Castle of Pyke where the governors of the Iron Islands of Game of Thrones reside.
-Although construction by video editing software, it looks perfectly real and without actually visiting the location, you would never know its computer-generated.
+Although construction by video editing software, it looks perfectly real and without actually visiting the location, you would never know it is computer-generated.

 According to research, a Spanish ship of the Invincible Navy (The Galleon La Girona) sank in the rocks after a strong storm.
 More than 200 bodies found in the surrounding beaches and many of these Spaniards buried in the hills surrounding Dunluce.
 Today you can visit some of the treasures of this sunken ship in the Ulster Museum in the city of Belfast.

 Well, I hope you have booked the Giant Causeway Hotel.
 I know it’s expensive but well deserved.
-Although it’s not a filming location in the Game of Thrones, I would certainly spend the rest of the day combing the beaches and walking.
+Although it’s not a filming location in the Game of Thrones, I would certainly spend the rest of the day combing the shores and walking.
 If you are a National Trust member, you can use the free shuttle bus to travel down with.

 Large hexagonal basalt stones produced by the cooling of the lava in the water is by far the standard landscape of the northern territory.
 Few images of Northern Ireland are as famous as that of this place created, according to legend, by a giant named Finn McCool, who wanted to fight against Bernadonner on the Scottish shores.
 To get to the other side, each giant made a causeway of stones, hence why they call it the giant’s Causeway.